 Companies should also implement a comprehensive risk management framework that will enable them to break down risk silos throughout the organization and conduct regular risk assessments.
 Assessing and reacting to the impact of evolving regulations and enforcement to their business model should be a key part of this process.
 Also, many companies will need help developing a data-driven transformative risk framework model that is able to evolve quickly at the same pace as innovation.

 As an example, companies should seriously consider creating a comprehensive data privacy program, if they haven’t already, and making it an embedded process.
-Check out this blog post on four actionable steps that technology companies can take to bolster their data privacy programs.
+Check out this white paper on four actionable steps that technology companies can take to bolster their data privacy programs.
 And finally, there has never been a more appropriate time to leverage new and emerging technologies that will enable compliance with data-intensive and time-sensitive regulatory requirements.

 Read Finding Equilibrium in an Era of Heightened Regulation for more recommendations on how technology companies can act responsibly and take strategic actions during these uncertain times.